Dads Can Raise Kind, Generous Children When They Lead by Example

 ...The Growing Good Dads Blog features some curated content from online resources.
-This post originally appeared on the Institute for Family Studies website and was not written by Good Dads staff.
-The following essay is adapted from the author’s speech at The Alliance for Responsible Citizenship’s (ARC) 2023 Conference in London.
-The causes of the epidemic of […]
+This post originally appeared on the Growing Leaders website and was not written by Good Dads staff.
+Most teenagers today are aware of the negative impact of smartphones.
+By this point, they all seem to know it deepens anxiety, heightens negative emotions, and increases FOMO. […]

 ...I think we have all been there, cruising along at a speed that is probably not recommended by the Highway